phetsims/phet-info/doc/string-key-conventions.md

 - Keys under the `a11y` key should be nested for readability.
 - For key names, use the UI class name when it makes sense; this makes it easier to identify which component a string is related to.
-Avoid this when the simulation language differs from class names or PhET-iO tandems.
+Avoid this when the simulation language differs from class names or PhET-iO tandem names.
 In that case, use a key that matches the description language.
 - Nested keys should correspond to the code option for the UI element (e.g., accessibleName, accessibleHelpText, accessibleParagraph, etc.).